jeena/catdog/report.md

 ## 5.1. k-fold Cross-validation

 I used 10 fold cross-validation for every test I did, which means that I used 90% of the available data for the learning algorithms and then the remaining 10% to test how they performed.
-I repeated this ten times until all data has been used for testing once.
+I repeated this ten times until all data had been used for testing once.

 ## 5.2.
 Results with all features